 This pie dough tastes a like a shortbread cookie so there is a little bit of sugar added to the pie dough.
 It’s also made with cake flour unlike traditional crusts that use all purpose flour.
 Cake flour has a lower protein content than all purpose flour, around 6%, compared to 10-12% content which means you end up with a more tender crust.
 Because of the tender flour being used, you need to chill this pie dough for an hour.
 You can definitely make this part of the cupcake a few days ahead of time.
 Simply wrap in plastic wrap well and store in your fridge.

 Once the dough is chilled you need to roll this out and cut out small circles that will fit into the bottom of your cupcake liners.
-For this part, I used my Atecco 2-inch circle cutter.
+For this part, I used my Atecco 2-inch circle cutter which is a part of this set.
 The mini little pie discs now need to par-baked before adding your cupcake batter for 8 minutes.

 Once you have baked the crust for a few minutes, you need to add in your lemon cupcake batter.
 I used my go to vanilla cupcake recipe with the addition of lemon zest and lemon juice.
 We really are driving home the lemon flavor here, folks.